bitcoin/bitcoin/build_msvc/README.md

 Introduction
 ---------------------
 Solution and project files to build the Bitcoin Core applications `msbuild` or Visual Studio can be found in the `build_msvc` directory.
-The build has been tested with Visual Studio 2017 and 2019.
+The build has been tested with Visual Studio 2019 (building with earlier versions of Visual Studio should not be expected to work).

 Building with Visual Studio is an alternative to the Linux based [cross-compiler build](https://github.com/bitcoin/bitcoin/blob/master/doc/build-windows.md).